laihaotao/ClothesMatching/README.md

 ## Team Members

-There are 4 members in our team (the list below follows the first character of the name's order in the alphabet), you can click the name to their webpage if needed:
+There are 4 members in our team (the list below follows the first character of the name's order in the alphabet), you can click the name to their web page if needed:

 - [Grey Lee](https://github.com/kidd-4)
 - [Haotao Lai](http://laihaotao.github.io/)